apache/datasketches-website/docs/Theta/InverseEstimate.md

 ## The Inverse Estimate

-One of the basic concepts that is used in these sketches is that of the <i>Inverse Estimate</i>.
+One of the basic concepts that is used in Theta Sketches is that of the <i>Inverse Estimate</i>.
 Once you become comfortable with it you will acquire a lot of the intuition for how sketches work.

 ### The Concert Line, How Long?